jessicascarborough/432-2021/labs/lab04/README.md

 ## Instructions

-The instructions for completing Lab 04 will be available soon.
+The [instructions for completing Lab 04](https://github.com/THOMASELOVE/432-2021/blob/master/labs/lab04/lab04_instructions.md) are now  available.

 ## Data

-The data used in Lab 04 will be described here.

-## Template

-A suggested R Markdown template for Lab 04 will be available soon.
+The data used in Lab 04 are the same `oh_counties_2020.csv` data used in Lab 02, and are posted in the [data subfolder above](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab04/data) as well as on our [course data page](https://github.com/THOMASELOVE/432-data).

 ## Questions?